HIDGlobalDocs/style-guide/docs/a-to-z/b/bold.md

 # bold

 Use only as an adjective, not as a noun or verb.
-Don't use *bolded, boldface,* or *boldfaced*.
+Don't use *bolded, boldface*, or *boldfaced*.

 ## Examples